cmu-db/noisepage/DESIGN.md

 ## Trade-offs and Potential Problems

+One potential problem is we are unsure how adding versions and multiple datatables will influence logging and recovery.
+We will revisit this later when we finish the 100% goal.

 ## Future Work

 One optimization is to precompile the tuple transformations.
+The code for different tuple transformations are mostly similar, except that the types of columns are different.
+Therefore, we can add code to the codegen layer to precompile the tuple transformation logic for different column types.
+This may speed up tuple transformations.